Engaging Beyond Our Walls

 B. How to make your own.

-Try our “recipes” for what works, and bring it to your community.
+Try our recipe book for 15+ models of what works, and bring one to your community.
+Stretch your imagination!
 Each builds on a foundation of tools and design tactics that are chosen for outdoor play and neighborhood impact.
-Many were piloted with our custom game engine and authoring system called Hive Mechanic.
-In terms of books, we’re also starting a DIY reading list.
+Many of our core design tactics, from QR codes to narratives with an interactive host, are described in the recipe book.
+For a step-by-step learner guide, our first pass was created with WebJunction especially for librarians, but will work for many others.
+NEW TOOLS: We created or piloted nearly all these creations with our custom game engine and authoring system called Hive Mechanic.
+In terms of books, we’re starting starting a DIY reading list.
 Give your project a locally played sticker.

 Repurpose our curricula for your own workshops — including for neighbors, partners, and university design programs.
 We believe this movement will scale as a series of practices and local adaptations, rather than as a software product or single design.